hadjShell/ReactLearningJourney/note.md

          import { createContext } from 'react';

          export const LevelContext = createContext(1);
+         // note: the value cannot only be states
          ```

        * The only argument to `createContext` is the *default* value